jissac/SDCND/Term2/Capstone/README.md

 # Capstone Project: Building a self-driving car
 In this final project, I built a ROS-enabled system that allows Carla (Udacity's autonomous vehicle) to drive around a test track while avoiding obstacles and stopping at traffic lights.

-The perception, control, and planning subsystems are essential to building a successful self-driving car.
+The project was divided into three distinct parts: perception, control, and planning.

 ## Perception
-I implemented traffic light detection and obstacle detection
+Prediction involved building a w21traffic light detection node and a traffic light classification node.

 ## Planning
 I implemented a node called the waypoint updater, which sets the target velocity for each waypoint based on the upcoming traffic lights and obstacles.